Darchula District: Administration

 Darchula District Court is a Judicial court to see the cases of people on district level.

 Division

 The district consists of nine municipalities, out of which two are urban municipalities and seven are rural municipalities.
 These are as follows:

 Former administrative divisions

 Formerly, Darchula had one municipality and many VDCs.
 VDCs were the local administrative units for villages.

 Fulfilling the requirement of the new constitution of Nepal 2015, on 10 March 2017 all VDCs were nullified and formed new units after grouping VDCs.

 Constituencies

 Darchula District consists 1 Parliamentary constituency and 2 Provincial constituencies:

 Demographics

-At the time of the 2011 Nepal census, Darchula District had a population of 133,274.
-Of these, 96.1% spoke Doteli, 2.4% Nepali, 0.5% Lepcha, 0.3% Byangsi, 0.3% Darchuleli, 0.1% Magar and 0.2% other languages.

-In terms of ethnicity/caste, 64.6% were Chhetri, 16.7% Hill Brahmin, 5.3% Kami, 4.9% Thakuri, 3.1% other Dalit, 1.3% Lohar, 1.3% Sanyasi/Dasnami, 0.7% Byasi/Sauka, 0.7% Damai/Dholi, 0.7% Sarki, 0.1% Badi, 0.1% Magar, 0.1% Tamang, 0.1% Thami and 0.2% others.

-In terms of religion, 98.9% were Hindu, 0.9% Buddhist, 0.2% Prakriti and 0.1% Christian.

-In terms of literacy, 65.2% could read and write, 2.4% could only read and 32.4% could neither read nor write.